IgniteUI/indigo-design-docfx/en/components/combo.md

 ## Dropdown Items

 The dropdown used for the Combo supports two types of items: header and multi-select item.
 Through headers, it is possible to organize items in groups.
-In Sketch, the dropdown uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol, while in Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+In Sketch, the dropdown uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+In Adobe XD you should delete the unnecessary ones, and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/combo_header.png" srcset="../images/combo_header@2x.png 2x" />
 <img class="responsive-img" src="../images/combo_multiselect_item.png" srcset="../images/combo_multiselect_item@2x.png 2x" />